jeffreylanters/react-unity-webgl/README.md

 # Installation

-Install using npm for your JavaScript (babel) and TypeScript React Project.
+Install using npm for your JavaScript or TypeScript React Project.
 Make sure you download the package version corresponding with your Unity version.
 I try to update this plugin in case of need as fast as possible.

 ```sh
 $ npm install react-unity-webgl@8.x    # For Unity 2020